Chart Color Schemes

 Kilmore - Broadford has a typical household mix, with a higher-than-average median household size

 Family households account for 72.1% of all households, including 31.1% couples with children, 27.7% couples without children, and 12.3% single parent families.
 Non-family households constitute the remaining 27.9%, with lone person households at 26.0% and group households comprising 1.9% of the total.
-The median household size is 2.5 people, larger than the Rest of Vic. average of 2.3.
+The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households